confidential-computing/twi-rats/draft-novak-twi-attestation.md

 2. Where the Workload gets its Credential from (Credential Source):
     1. The Verifier
     2. The Credential Authority (e.g., a Certificate Authority, a Security Token Service, or similar)
-    3. The Control Plane
+    3. The Control Plane (via the actions of the Workload Owner)

 Note that it is safe to receive the Credential from an untrusted source such as the Control Plane, because it is public.
 The only requirement is that the obtained Credential matches the Credential Key, which MUST always be obtained securely and only by an authorized Workload instance.

-Furhter under pivot 2.i, the sequence of events involved in Credential generation might differ:
+Further, under pivot 2.i, the order of interactions involved in Credential generation might differ:

 1. A Workload invokes the Verifier which collaborates with the Credential Authority to compute and return Credentials, returning these Credentials inside the Attestation Results, or
 2. A Workload invokes the Verifier, obtains from it the Attestation Results, and forwards these Attestation Results to the Credential Authority inside a Credential Request to get the Credential.